Applications open for the second edition of the Lewis Master Thesis Award

 Professor David Lewis is one of the leading legal scholars on whistleblowing research.
 He has been researching the subject of employment protection for whistleblowers since 1994 and has published internationally in law, business ethics, information technology, and human resource management journals.
 The Lewis Master Thesis Award is a testament to his role in advancing whistleblowing legal research and a testimony to whistleblowing law and policy research.

 The Lewis Master Thesis Award is a unique opportunity for students to gain recognition for their research in the evolving field of whistleblowing law and policy.
-The winner and honorable mentions will be decided by the award committee, composed of experts in the field of whistleblowing law and policy.
+The winner and honorable mentions will be decided by the Evaluation Committee, composed of experts in the field of whistleblowing law and policy.
 The winner will receive a monetary award and will be invited to write a blog post for EWI’s website about the findings of their thesis.

 • Only a master’s thesis can be submitted